joinpursuit/Pursuit-Core-iOS/fundamentals/loops/README.md

 ### 6. ```where``` clauses

 A variant of for-in uses the `where` clause that we learned as a part of the ```switch``` statement.
-With this, we have more control over the conditions under which the body of the loop is run.
+With this, we have more control over the conditions that run in the body of the loop.

 The `where` clause provides a logical test that must be met in order to execute the loop’s code.
 If the condition established by the `where` clause is not met, then the loop’s code is not run.